KAMATHAM19/VSD_RISC-V_SoC_Tapeout_Program/Week_4_CMOS_Circuit_Design_&_SPICE_Simulation_(Sky130-PDK)/readme.md

 To ensure reliable CMOS operation, it is important to understand the input and output voltage thresholds and how small voltage disturbances (noise bumps) affect logic interpretation:

-Input Thresholds:
+**Input Thresholds**:

-VIL (Input Low Voltage): Input voltages below ~10% of VDD are reliably interpreted as logic ‘0’.
+- VIL (Input Low Voltage): Input voltages below ~10% of VDD are reliably interpreted as logic ‘0’.

-VIH (Input High Voltage): Input voltages above ~90% of VDD are reliably interpreted as logic ‘1’.
+- VIH (Input High Voltage): Input voltages above ~90% of VDD are reliably interpreted as logic ‘1’.

-Output Thresholds:
+**Output Thresholds**:

-VOL (Output Low Voltage): Output near 0 V, recognised as logic ‘0’ by the next gate.
+- VOL (Output Low Voltage): Output near 0 V, recognised as logic ‘0’ by the next gate.

-VOH (Output High Voltage): Output near VDD, recognised as logic ‘1’ by the next gate.
+- VOH (Output High Voltage): Output near VDD, recognised as logic ‘1’ by the next gate.

-Noise Bump Scenarios:
+**Noise Bump Scenarios**:

 1. Case (a): Noise bump between VOL and VIL → signal still interpreted as logic ‘0’.
 2. Case (b): Noise bump between VIL and VIH → signal enters the undefined region, causing unstable or unpredictable output.